Esther Davis, Mindful Real Estate Agent in Carlsbad – Discover Your Dream Home

 1. Don’t change jobs.

-2. Avoid large credit purchases or maxing out credit cards.
+2. Avoid large credit purchases.

-3. Avoid co-signing a loan for others.
+3. No co-signing for others.

 4. Avoid late bill payments.

-A history of late payments can lower your credit score, making it difficult to qualify for a loan.
+rate.
 Late fees and penalties can add to financial strain.
 Timely payments protect healthy credit score and demonstrate financial responsibility and stability, which increases chances of loan approval.

 6. Don’t switch banks.